riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

     In the resulting page, there is a table with a column called "Tag name";
     click the linked tag name to obtain a table with more columns -- one for each Wikipedia page in the tag.

   * Note on stats.grok.se: stats.grok.se is [just a data visualizer][grok_faq].
+    Until the beginning of 2015 it used `pagecounts-raw`, [which][pcr_email]:

+    > was maintained by Domas Mituzas originally and taken over by the
+    > analytics team.
+It was and still is the most used dataset, though it has
+    > some majore problems.
+It does not count access to the mobile site, it
+    > does not filter out spider or bot traffic, and it suffers from unknown
+    > loss due to logging infrastructure limitations.

-    It uses an [older definition of pageview][old_pv_defn] that does not do any bot or spider filtering.
+    In other words, stats.grok.se uses an older dataset and [older definition of pageview][old_pv_defn] that does not do any bot or spider filtering.

   * Google Trends (for musicians).
     For more on the Google Trends exports, see the [section in the plotting documentation][gt_plot_doc]